2016 Annual Review is closed

 What happens after we submit our Annual Review?

-We review and evaluate it based on the required criteria, and send you the results by e-mail by within two to three weeks from the date that you submitted it to us.
+We review and evaluate it and send you the results by e-mail by within two to three weeks from the date that you submitted it to us.
 If you meet the criteria, we will:

 - send instructions on how your representatives can retrieve their UN grounds passes